Yuri05/Test20/V12.2/README.md

 ### New release of the **ospsuite** R package

-* Installation and new features: see [here TODO](released with 12.1 => https://github.com/Open-Systems-Pharmacology/OSPSuite-R/releases/tag/v12.3.1)
+* Installation and new features: see [here](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/releases/tag/v12.4.0)
 * Documentation: see [here](https://www.open-systems-pharmacology.org/OSPSuite-R)

 ### New release of the **tlf** R package

-* Installation and new features: see [here TODO](released with 12.1 => https://github.com/Open-Systems-Pharmacology/TLF-Library/releases/tag/v1.6.1)
+* Installation and new features: see [here](https://github.com/Open-Systems-Pharmacology/TLF-Library/releases/tag/v1.6.2)
 * Documentation: see [here](https://www.open-systems-pharmacology.org/TLF-Library)